-They soon realised that this was the 'home patch' of Sir Thomas Browne and they designed the work as a homage to his life and work.
-Part of the brief was to make Hay Hill into a more enjoyable public space.
-The square had been neglected ad was full of ramshackle market stalls.
-It is a cross roads route as people move from Norwich Lanes and the market to St Stephens and from Jarrolds to Chapelfield.
-There was also a lack of nice places to sit in the city centre so the artists conceived a 'Living Room for the City'; the sculptures are in fact street furniture, and the lights an integral part of the work.
+They soon realised that this was the 'home patch' of Sir Thomas Browne as he lived nearby where Pret a Manger is now, his garden wasa where Primark is, and he was buried in St Peter Mancroft Church.
+As a result they designed the work as a homage to his life and work in Norwich in the 197th century.
+Part of the brief was to make Hay Hill into a more enjoyable public space with seating to enable people to sit and rest in a busy city centre environment.
+The square had been neglected and was full of ramshackle market stalls.
+It is a cross roads route as people move from Norwich Lanes and the market to St Stephens and from Jarrolds to Chapelfield, a crossing point.

 The sculptures were made in an artists' workshop in Pietrasanta at the foothills of the Carrara mountains, famous for its marble (although the black granite comes from Zimbabwe).
 Michaelangelo had his work made in the same town, and possibly even the same stone yard which has been a family business for centuries, producing religious statuary for artists, churches and town squares.
 In these pictures, they are brand new and ready to be transported to Norwich.